Project Orion (nuclear propulsion): Vehicle architecture

 From 1957 to 1964 this information was used to design a spacecraft propulsion system called Orion, in which nuclear explosives would be thrown behind a pusher-plate mounted on the bottom of a spacecraft and exploded.
 The shock wave and radiation from the detonation would impact against the underside of the pusher plate, giving it a powerful push.
 The pusher plate would be mounted on large two-stage shock absorbers that would smoothly transmit acceleration to the rest of the spacecraft.

-During take-off, there were concerns of danger from fluidic shrapnel being reflected from the ground.
-One proposed solution was to use a flat plate of conventional explosives spread over the pusher plate, and detonate this to lift the ship from the ground before going nuclear.
-This would lift the ship far enough into the air that the first focused nuclear blast would not create debris capable of harming the ship.